 And then there’s Eoin Colfer’s Plugged.
 Daniel McEvoy is ex-pat Irish, who worked for a time as a Middle East peacekeeper.
 Now, he works security at a sleazy nightclub called Slotz, in the fictional town of Cloisters, New Jersey.
 In one plot thread of this novel, he goes to visit his friend and hair replacement doctor, Zebulon ‘Zeb’ Kronski, whom he met while he was in the Middle East.
 While he’s waiting for Kronski, McEvoy encounters Macey Barrett, an ‘enforcer’ for local gangster Mike Madden.
 It’s obvious that something is going on between Madden and Kronski, but McEvoy doesn’t want to get involved in that mess.
 He has no choice, though, when Barrett tries to kill him, and his only option is to defend himself.
 Now, he’s got a tough, powerful gangster after him.
 What’s worse, Kronski’s gone missing.
 McEvoy will have to try to stay alive long enough to clear his name and find his friend.

 Meetings in doctors’ offices can lead in all sorts of directions.
 And they’re a part of most of our lives.
 Little wonder that they show up as they do in crime fiction.

-*NOTE: The title of this post is the title of a song by CKY.
+*NOTE: The title of this post is a line from Rudy Clark and Arthur Resnick’s Good Lovin’.